 - A HUD-certified pre-purchase homebuyer education workshop

-- All household members must be a U.S. Citizen or Permanent Legal Resident
+- All household members must be U.S. Citizens or permanent legal residents.

 Habitat for Humanity of Greater Los Angeles provides equal housing opportunities for all, and ensures fair and equal access to its programs and services regardless of race, color, religion, gender, national origin, familial status, disability, marital status, age, ancestry, sexual orientation, source of income, or other characteristics protected by law.
 Veterans and military household designation is permissible under the Fair Housing Act, so long as the restriction does not operate to exclude a class protected by the act.
 Thus, the housing must be offered to any qualified veteran or military household, regardless of race, color, national origin, religion, sex, disability or familial status.
 42 U.S.C.
 3601-19